mohammedfirdouss/Health/README.md

 Knowledge Bases	Built a real-time UniProt API Bridge to fetch ground-truth protein metadata, reducing hallucination.
 Production AI Track	Utilized 4-bit quantization (bitsandbytes) and memory-efficient caching to ensure the tool runs on consumer hardware/Free-tier Colab.

-📘 Project Overview
+📘OVERVIEW|DATA ORIGIN|PREPROCESSING

 The overall aim of the Project is to develop a useful tool for molecular dermatological oncology that would also be of high imapct within the african health space.
 Distinctly different from an off the shelf general-purpose chatbot, our solution is primed on concurrent scientific literature and biological facts.

 The tool is specifically focused on skin cancer protein mutations by combining three distinct layers of applied Data: